Links on Android Authority may earn us a commission. Learn more.

 Here's how to connect Alexa to Bluetooth

-As good as Alexa speakers can be, some of them — especially smaller ones like the Echo Dot — benefit from pumping audio through a separate Bluetooth speaker instead.
-Here’s how to connect Alexa to Bluetooth, regardless of the individual accessories you’re using.
+As good as Alexa speakers can be on the smart home front, some of them — especially smaller ones like the Echo Dot — benefit from pumping audio through a separate Bluetooth speaker.
+Here’s how to connect Alexa to Bluetooth, regardless of the individual devices you’re using.

 Read more: How to use Spotify with Amazon Alexa

-To connect Alexa to Bluetooth, put your Bluetooth speaker in pairing mode, then open the Alexa mobile app and locate your Alexa device in the Devices tab.
-Tap the Status pane, then Bluetooth Devices, or the relevant Change button in the Connected Devices field.
-The Pair A New Device option should appear.
+To connect Alexa to Bluetooth, put your Bluetooth speaker into pairing mode, then open the Alexa mobile app and locate your Alexa device in the Devices tab.
+Select it.
+Tap Connect a device under Bluetooth Connections, then your speaker.

 JUMP TO QUESTIONS